SorinaHamidifar/EmberSentinel/README.md

 # Project: CodeGuardian
 # Description:
 # A guardian-like repository meant for secure, stable,
-# and well code with a spark of innovation.
+# and well- code with a spark of innovation.
 # ================================

 # ---------- main.py ----------